 For over sixty years, Liberty Hall Historic Site was home to many enslaved people whose work made the Brown family’s elegant lifestyle possible.
-Margaretta Brown wrote in 1804 that she and John did not own slaves.
-But some records indicate that they may have borrowed or rented workers enslaved by others.
+Margaretta Brown wrote in 1804 that she and John did not own slaves; records dispute this claim.

 1806 tax records show two black men among John’s property, and the 1810 census listed nine slaves in Senator Brown’s household.
 By 1830, the number of enslaved people had increased to thirteen.